sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

 ??? success "Answer"
     You need to provide additional cores to Snakemake with the parameter `-c 4`.
 Using the same sample as before (`highCO2_sample1`), the workflow can be run with:
-    ```
+    ```sh
     snakemake -c 4 -F -p results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv
     ```

     The number of threads allocated to all jobs running at a given time cannot exceed the value specified with `--cores`, so if you use `-c 1`, Snakemake will not be able to use multiple threads.
 Conversely, if you ask for more threads in a rule than what was provided with `--cores`, Snakemake will cap rule threads at `--cores` to avoid requesting too many.
 Another benefit of increasing `--cores` is to allow Snakemake to run multiple jobs in parallel (for example, here, running two jobs using two threads each).

-If you run the workflow from scratch with multihreading in all rules, it should now take ~6 min, compared to ~10 min before (_i.e._ a 40% decrease!).
+If you run the workflow from scratch with multithreading in all rules, it should take ~6 min, compared to ~10 min before (_i.e._ a 40% decrease!).
 This gives you an idea of how powerful multithreading is when datasets and computing power get bigger!

 ??? warning "Things to keep in mind when using parallel execution"
     * On-screen output from parallel jobs will be mixed, so save any output to log files instead